lucasfernandoprojects/rylr993-lite-lora-module/README.md

 ### 🧩HOW THE LORA MODULE WORKS

 Let’s take a closer look at the RYLR993 Lite module.
 It has five pins: VCC, GND, RX, TX, and RESET.
-+**VCC** and **GND** are the power supply pins.
++ **VCC** and **GND** are the power supply pins.
 The module runs on 3 to 3.6 volts, so never connect it directly to a 5V pin (you’ll fry it instantly).
-+**TX** and **RX** are the serial communication pins, used to exchange data with your Arduino.
++ **TX** and **RX** are the serial communication pins, used to exchange data with your Arduino.
 The RX pin accepts only up to 3.6V, so you’ll need a voltage divider to bring the Arduino’s 5V signal down safely.
-+The **RESET** pin can reset the module, but for this project, we won’t use it (you can leave it unconnected).
++ The **RESET** pin can reset the module, but for this project, we won’t use it (you can leave it unconnected).

 >[!WARNING]
 >One more thing: when transmitting, the module can draw up to **140 milliamps**.
 That’s a bit high for the Arduino’s built-in regulator, but since our demo is simple, we’ll power it directly from the Arduino’s 3.3V pin.
 For bigger projects, though, use an external 3.3V power source.